36 B2B questions to fall in love with

 How to cleverly incorporate these 36 B2B questions into your content

-These B2B questions are not a survey.
-They are building blocks for your editorial calendar.
-You can use them in different ways:
+These B2B questions are also smart building blocks for your editorial calendar.
+You can use them in various ways:

 • Interviews and customer cases